scientific-python/specs/spec-0007/index.md

 ### Core Project Endorsement

-Endorsement of this SPEC means that a project intends to:

-- standardize the usage and interpretation of an `rng` keyword for seeding, and
-- avoid the use of global state and legacy bitstream generators.
+Endorsement of this SPEC means that a project considers the standardization and interpretation of the `rng` keyword, as well as avoiding use of global state and legacy bitstream generators, good ideas that are worth implemented widely.

 ### Ecosystem Adoption